Violent arrest raises concerns about NYPD distancing patrols

 “The behavior I saw in that video is simply not acceptable,” Mayor Bill de Blasio tweeted Sunday.
 He said earlier in the day that there will be a careful look into what happened.

 Police spokeswoman Sgt.
 Mary Frances O’Donnell said Wright “took a fighting stance against the officer” when he was ordered to disperse and was arrested on charges including assault on a police officer and resisting arrest.

-Wright had not been arraigned as of Sunday afternoon, prosecutors said.
+The charges have been deferred pending further investigation, a Manhattan District Attorney’s Office spokesperson said.

 A message seeking comment was left with the police officers union.